The Users panel is where user accounts are accessed and managed.

 User data form

-Administrators, publishers, and the account owner can open the user account data form by clicking the username in the Login column of the user accounts table.
+Administrators, publishers, and the account owner can open the user account data form by selecting the username in the Login column of the user accounts table.

 As the data form makes clear, only the Real name, Email, and Privileges data is editable.
 Login names (usernames) can not be edited here3, and the last login date/time values are not displayed.